Table of Contents

-Annually, pleural effusion in the form of empyema takes about 4,2 millions of lives worldwide due to the various factors, mainly the absence of an adequate medication and timely health provision.
-Pleural thickening effects incomparably more males than females (724 to 53 cases only).
+Annually, pleural effusion in the form of empyema takes about 4,2 million lives worldwide due to the various factors, mainly the absence of an adequate medication and timely health provision.
+Pleural thickening affects incomparably more males than females (724 to 53 cases only).

 Physical Examination of Empyema

-The patients with bronchiectasis, rheumatoid arthritis, alcoholism, substances consumption, diabetes, immune compromised conditions-HIV-AIDS sufferers and gastroesophageal reflux disease tend to develop pleural effusion with consequent empyema.
-In addition, a history of the chronic obstructive pulmonary disease (COPD) may lead to a predisposition to inflammatory conditions in the lungs and pleural effusion as an outcome.
+The patients with bronchiectasis, rheumatoid arthritis, alcoholism, substances consumption, diabetes, immune-compromised conditions-HIV-AIDS sufferers and gastroesophageal reflux disease tend to develop pleural effusion with consequent empyema.
+In addition, a history of chronic obstructive pulmonary disease (COPD) may lead to a predisposition to inflammatory conditions in the lungs and pleural effusion as an outcome.

 Symptoms of empyema